Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 Enhance your Create Order endpoint by:
 1. Adding validation for the quantity (must be positive)
-2. Adding support for applying a discount code to the entire order
+2. Adding support for shipping information (address, shipping method, etc.)
-3. Adding support for shipping information (address, shipping method, etc.)
+3. Adding support for payment information (payment method, transaction ID, etc.)
-4. Implementing inventory reservation (temporarily reserve inventory during checkout)
+4. Implementing a feature to calculate shipping costs based on order total
-5. Adding support for payment information (payment method, transaction ID, etc.)
+5. Adding the ability to create an order with products of specific styles only